hashintel/hash/packages/graph/README.md

 1. In order to set up the database, first the database has to be started:

+> **CAUTION:** At the moment, the graph starts the services it depends on differently to the rest of the codebase.
+>
+> **Before running the following command, ensure to teardown any existing `external-services` that were started as outlined in the [README for the workspace](/packages/hash/README.md).**
+>
+> It is planned to address this by revisiting the way the services are orchestrated, while still allowing for local non-container-based development.

 ```shell
 cargo make deployment-up
 ```

+_It is possible to teardown the database with the equivalent `deployment-down` task_

 It's possible to recreate the database by using